- Athletic Handbook

 In four seasons at Bellevue University, Champenoy led his previous team, the Bruins, to four consecutive appearances in the MCAC and Region IV tournaments.
 In those four seasons, the Bruins placed 26 players on the MCAC All-Conference teams, with four Player of the Year winners, nine players to the Region IV team and nine players with All-American honors.
 The 2005 and 2006 Bruins team finished with a two-year record of 33-9-0, 2005 national ranking of 17 and back-to-back MCAC tournament championships, giving the Bruins four MCAC titles in six years.

-A native of Omaha, Neb., Champenoy lives in Houston with his wife Angelica along with their four children: Cayden, 13, Ava, 11, Aleta, 7 and Piper, 2.
+A native of Omaha, Neb., Champenoy lives in Houston with his wife Angelica along with their four children: Cayden, 15, Ava, 13, Aleta, 9 and Piper, 4.

-Shane Rojas '12 enters his third year as a volunteer assistant coach on the UST men’s soccer staff.
-Rojas has been a great addition to the staff since 2011 and will continue to work directly with player development and daily program management.
+Shane Rojas enters his fifth year as a volunteer assistant coach on the UST men’s soccer staff.
+Rojas has been a great addition to the staff since 2011 and will continue to work directly with player development and assist with strength and conditioning.
 A native of Port of Spain, Trinidad, Rojas was a three-year starter for the Celts and played a variety of roles for the team.
 A true utility player, Rojas had a major role in the Celts run at the 2011 NAIA National Tournament.
-Rojas graduated from UST with a bachelor's in finance with a minor in psychology and is now studying as a graduate student at the Cameron School of Business at UST.
+Rojas graduated from UST with a bachelor's in finance with a minor in psychology and has recently comleted a graduate degree at the Cameron School of Business at UST.

 |Jarvis Christian College||0|